Q1 2021: A Look at Top 25 Biopharma Companies by Market Cap

 Merck & Co. $191.89 billion

-Last week, Merck reported that sales had stayed almost exactly the same as Q1, 2020, helped in large part by the strong performance of KEYTRUDA.
+Last week, Merck reported that sales had stayed almost exactly the same as Q1, 2020 of biopharma companies, helped in large part by the strong performance of KEYTRUDA.
 Amidst a series of setbacks in the COVID-19 space, Merck announced on April 15th that it was discontinuing development of CD24Fc (MK-7710), the Phase III therapeutic asset it acquired along with OncoImmune in November.
 This only compounded the company’s COVID-19 woes after it shuttered its pandemic vaccine program in January due to poor responses in Phase I studies.
 Merck will now focus its attention on advancing molnupiravir (MK-4482 and EIDD-2801), an oral antiviral candidate it is developing with Ridgeback Biotherapeutics, and producing J&J’s vaccine.